LayerManager/layman/doc/rest.md

 JSON object with following structure:
 - **authenticated**: Boolean. `true` if user is authenticated, `false` if user is anonymous.
 - **claims**: Object.
 Dictionary of known claims (e.g. name, nickname, preferred_username, or email).
 Claims are inspired by and have same meaning as [OpenID Connect standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 Some claims are set even if the user is anonymous (e.g. name).
 - *username*: String.
-Username the user claimed within Layman.
-If not set, it was not claimed yet.
+Username the user reserved within Layman.
+If not set, it was not reserved yet.
 To be used as username in some REST API paths (i.e. `/rest/<user>/...`)
+- *name*: String.
+Full name used e.g. for maps metadata.
+Available only for authenticated users with reserved username.
+- *email*: String.
+Email address used e.g. for maps metadata.
+Available only for authenticated users with reserved username.

+### PATCH Current User
+Update information about current user.
+Currently used only for reserving `username`.

+#### Request
+Content-Type: `application/x-www-form-urlencoded`

+Query parameters:
+- *adjust_username*: String.
+  - `false` (default): If `username` sent in body parameter is already reserved by another user, Layman will return error.
+  - `true`: If `username` sent in body parameter is already reserved by another user or `username` is an empty string, layman will definitely reserve some `username`, preferably similar to the value sent in `username` body parameter or to one of claims.

+Body parameters:
+- *username*: String.
+The `username` that should be reserved for current user.
+The `username` can be reserved only once and it cannot be changed.
+See URL parameter `adjust_username` for other details.

+#### Response
+Content-Type: `application/json`

+JSON object, same as in case of [GET](#get-current-user).